nutanix-japan/ocp-hci/ocp_vms_2/ocp_vms_2.rst

   .. raw:: html

-   <body><font color="red">If you are doing the lab using a Single Node HPOC (SPOC) there will not be enough resources to deploy a second OCP cluster.
+   <body><font color="red">If you are doing this section of the lab using a Single Node HPOC (SPOC) there will not be enough resources to deploy a second OCP cluster.
 Please delete the first OCP cluster from Calm > Actions > Delete before proceeding with this lab.</font></body>

 There will instances where you will want to deploy a second OCP cluster in the same/different environment using these blueprints.